chaymae-baqqal/Term-Deposit-Marketing-Machine-Learning-model/README.md

 # Term Deposit Marketing Machine Learning model
 This is a repository for Term Deposit Marketing machine learning model.
 Its goal is to improve the success rate for calls made to customers for any product.
 ## Requirements
-Because this project uses some libraries that need a special environment, it would be better to create a virtual environment.
+Because this project uses some libraries that need special versions of python as for other modules, it would be better to create a virtual environment.
 Assuming that you have Anaconda installed.
 To do this:
 * Open Anaconda Prompt from the desktop.
 * Create a Virtual environment with the following command: